{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Who is Not Eligible for Arizona Mini-COBRA?

-Employees and their dependents that are covered in the employers' health plan are eligible for Arizona Mini-COBRA coverage, except if or when the individual:
+Employees and their dependents who are covered in the employer's health plan are eligible for Arizona Mini-COBRA coverage, except if or when the individual:

 • Becomes covered under another group benefits plan